Financial-Times/origami-website/_tutorials/manual-build.md

 ### Silent Mode: Off

-Let's start off with [o-grid](https://registry.origami.ft.com/components/o-grid).
+Let's start off with <a href="https://registry.origami.ft.com/components/o-grid">o-grid</a>.
 It is likely we'll want most of the features that o-grid provides, so we'll include it with silent mode switched off (or `false`).
 For now, all we need in our `main.scss` is:

 <pre><code class="o-syntax-highlight--scss">$o-grid-is-silent: false;
 @import 'o-grid/main';</code></pre>

 If we open our `index.html` in a browser window, we'll see that our content is now centred on the page.
 This is because of the classes that we added to our outside `div` at the very beginning.
 Since we've requested all of the `o-grid` styling, the styling applies to those classes as soon as we include the component's <abbr title="Sassy Cascading Style Sheets">SCSS</abbr>.

-We added an [o-typography](https://registry.origami.ft.com/components/o-typography) class to our inner div at the beginning of the tutorial, as well.
+We added an <a href="https://registry.origami.ft.com/components/o-typography">o-typography</a> class to our inner div at the beginning of the tutorial, as well.
 It will apply styling just as the grid did, so the next—unguided—step, is for you to implement `o-typography` in the same way we implemented `o-grid` above.

 Look at your `index.html` in the browser when you're done - your headings and paragraphs should have received font families and styling of their own.

 ### Silent Mode: On

-We'll be using [o-colors](https://registry.origami.ft.com/components/o-colors), which has a wide variety of colours in its palette.
+We'll be using <a href="https://registry.origami.ft.com/components/o-colors">o-colors</a>, which has a wide variety of colours in its palette.
 As with every other component, the `o-colors` silent mode variable is set to `true` by default to prevent outputting more <abbr title="Cascading Style Sheets">CSS</abbr> than we really need.
 And since we don't need all of the colours in the palette for this page, we will leave the silent mode for the component as is.

 o-colors comes  with predefined use cases.
 These use cases are not a valid hex code but they refer to the name of a colour within our brand palette.
 This means we'll need to use two mixins to get the right colour for our page: